EESSI/docs/docs/adding_software/opening_pr.md

 ```shell
 echo '  - example-1.2.3-GCC-12.3.0.eb' >> easystacks/software.eessi.io/2023.06/eessi-2023.06-eb-4.8.2-2023a.yml
 ```
+Note that the naming scheme is standardized and should be `eessi-<eessi_version>-eb-<eb_version>-<toolchain_version>.yml`.
+See the [official EasyBuild documentation on easystack files](https://docs.easybuild.io/easystack-files/) for more information on the syntax.

 4) Stage and commit the changes into your your branch with a sensible message